idealvin/coost/docs/en/compiling.md

   cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local/
   ```

-  For example, on the Windows cmake gui, set `CMAKE_INSTALL_PREFIX` to your desired installation path, and then build the `INSTALL` project in the rebuilt Visual Studio solution.
+  If using the Windows cmake gui, set `CMAKE_INSTALL_PREFIX` to your desired installation path, and then build the `INSTALL` project in the rebuilt Visual Studio solution.

-  After the installation is complete, you can use the `co` library in another project.
+  After the installation is completed, you can use the `co` library in another project.
 An example CMakeLists.txt is as follows:

   ```cmake
   # @file CMakeLists.txt